Paxton projected to win Republican runoff for Texas Attorney General - NewsBreak

 Paxton led the way in the primary but could not clear the 50% vote threshold to avoid a runoff.
 Bush finished second in the four candidate field, edging out Congressman Louie Gohmert and former Texas Supreme Court Justice Eva Guzman.

 “I’m not gonna forget these people even as we’re here celebrating a victory.
 I want you to remember them in your prayers and, you know — we’re Texans first.
 Elections — and elections, and we go fight it out in America, we argue for our ideas but in the end, it doesn’t matter whether these people are Republican or Democrat, they’re fellow Texans and fellow Americans.
-We love them and we’re going to pray for them.”19 children, 2 adults dead in elementary school shooting, officials say
+We love them and we’re going to pray for them.”

 Paxton thanked his family and members of his campaign.